aecon/AnalyzerHTS/README.md

 **Under development!
 Content will become available upon publication.**

-Repository for analysis of image data from High Throughput Screens.
+Repository for analysis of image data from High Content Screens.